Taylor/Maclaurin Series & Power Series of ln(1+x)

 \[\frac{1}{1+x} = 1 - x + x^2 - x^3 + x^4 - \cdots = \sum_{k=0}^{\infty} (-1)^k x^k\]

 This is valid for \(|x| < 1\).
-We’ve turned \(\frac{1}{1+x}\) into a power series!
+We have expressed \(\frac{1}{1+x}\) as a power series.

 Explore – see how partial sums of the series approximate \(\frac{1}{1+x}\):